telerik-boneyard/kendo-react-dialog/docs/index.md

 ### State

-The Dialog is designed as a astateless component.
-To store the state whether it is open, wrap it in a high-order component.
+The Dialog is designed as a stateless component.
+To store the state&mdash;whether or not the Dialog is open&mdash;wrap it in a high-order component.

-The [`onClose`](https://github.com/telerik/kendo-react-dialog/blob/master/docs/api.md#onclose-function) event fires each time a user clicks on a dialog button.
+The [`onClose`](https://github.com/telerik/kendo-react-dialog/blob/master/docs/api.md#onclose-function) event fires each time a user clicks on a Dialog button.
 If the button is an action button, its props are passed in the argument of the `onClose` callback.

 ```html-preview
 <div id="app"></div>